Olive Oatman: Later life

 In 1857, a pastor named Royal Byron Stratton sought out Olive and Lorenzo Oatman.
 He co-wrote a book about the Oatman Massacre and the girls' captivity titled Life among the Indians: or, The Captivity of the Oatman Girls Among the Apache & Mohave Indians.
 It was a bestseller for that era, at 30,000 copies.
 Stratton used the royalties from the book to pay for Olive and her brother Lorenzo to attend the University of the Pacific (1857).
 Olive and Lorenzo accompanied Stratton across the country on a book tour, promoting the book and lecturing in book circuits.
 Olive was a curiosity.
 Her boldly tattooed chin was on display and people came to hear her story and witness the blue tattoo for themselves.
 She was the first known tattooed White American woman as well as one of the first female public speakers.
 Olive entered the lecture circuit as feminism was developing.
 Though she herself never claimed to be part of the movement, her story entered the American consciousness shortly after the Seneca Falls Convention.

 Both Oatman and Mary Brown, Sallie Fox's mother and Rose–Baley Party survivor, lived in San Jose, California, at the same time.
 Mary Brown refused a meeting.

-In November 1865, Oatman married a cattleman named John B. Fairchild.
+Oatman married John Brant Fairchild (1830-1907) on November 9, 1865 in Rochester, New York.
 They met at a lecture she was giving alongside Stratton in Michigan.
-Fairchild had lost his brother to an attack by Native Americans during a cattle drive in Arizona in 1854, the same time Oatman was living among the Mohave.
+Fairchild was a wealthy rancher who had lost his brother to an attack by Native Americans during a cattle drive in Arizona in 1854, the same time Oatman was living among the Mohave.
 Stratton did not receive an invitation to the wedding, and Olive never reached out to him again.
-Though it was rumored that Olive died in a mental asylum in New York State in 1877, it was Stratton who became institutionalized after the development of hereditary insanity and died shortly after.
+Stratton became institutionalized after the development of hereditary insanity and died in 1875.

 Olive and John Fairchild moved to Sherman, Texas, a boom town ripe for a businessman like Fairchild to start a new and prosperous life.
 Fairchild founded the City Bank of Sherman and together they lived quietly in a large Victorian mansion.
 Olive began wearing a veil to cover her famous tattoo and became involved in charity work.
 She was particularly interested in helping a local orphanage.
 She and Fairchild never had their own children, but they did adopt a little girl and named her Mary Elizabeth after their mothers, nicknaming her Mamie.
 Her husband went on to track down copies of Stratton's book and burn them.

 Her brother Lorenzo died on October 8, 1901.
-She outlived him by less than 2 years.
+She outlived him by fewer than 2 years.
 Olive Oatman Fairchild died of a heart attack on March 20, 1903, at the age of 65.
 She is buried at the West Hill Cemetery in Sherman, Texas.